 Using StyleMods

-StyleMods are all self-contained Sass documents with styles configured as Sass @mixin to enable selectively compiling them using @include.
+StyleMods are self-contained Sass documents with all the styles configured as individual Sass @mixin to enable easily including them selectively for compiling using @include.

 Quickstart (anchor)